| ICE.TCP Troubleshooting Guide

 hardware, some screen hesitation may be particularly noticeable if you are using DEJATN,

+ICE.TCP's non-TSR program for DOS.
 Screen hesitation can be reduced or eliminated by adjusting setting for high window and

 low window.
 Run SetTCP and select Net Custom, then select TCP Specific Customization.